jlangr/ccode2/continuous-design.md

 The implementation specifics around JavaScript objects have been replaced with abstractions: `add`, `get`, `allValues`, `containsKey`, and `deleteAll`.
 The underlying implementation could change from an object, to a list, to interaction with a key-value store.
 The now-cohesive `words` module wouldn't be impacted by these changes.

-The module `database.js` focuses on implementing those abstract concepts:
+The module `database.js` provides an abstract interface for persisting data, with nothing exported that betrays the underlying data structure.
+Future changes to its implementation don't impact other code in the system.

 ```
 const data = {}